pmnguyn/Computer-Graphics/README.md

 # Description
 For this project, I will implement a set of function in python to create a simple animated scene.
-The scene is motionless and has no perspective.
-It looks like this:
+The scene is motionless and has no perspective:

 ![Figure_1](https://user-images.githubusercontent.com/84541835/160904372-07ff4ded-ae50-4fd7-ac79-1678fa297713.png)